-Do not over-tighten filter housing.
-May damage O-ring(s), cause water leaks, or affect system performance.
+Do not over-tighten filter housing, overtightening may damage O-ring(s), cause water leaks, or affect system performance.

-- Step H Insert the new Sediment Filter (cloth like appearance) into the 1st filter housing which is the one on the water inlet side (green tubing from the Adapt-A-ValveTM) of the RO system and re-install housing. - Step I Insert the new Carbon Block filters (White End Caps) into the 2nd housing and 3rd housing, then re-install housings. - Step J The Final In-line Filter is located on the blue tube between the storage tank and the RO faucet.
+- Step H Insert the new Sediment Filter (cloth like appearance) into the 1st filter housing which is the one on the water inlet side (green tubing from the Adapt-A-ValveTM) of the RO system and re-install housing. - Step I - Insert the new Carbon Block filter (White End Caps) into the 2nd housing and re-install housing. - Step J The Final In-Line filter is located on the blue tube between the storage tank and the RO faucet.
 Remove it by loosening the compression fittings on both ends of the filter and replace with new filter.
-(Discard used final filter after sanitizing).
+(Discard used final filter after sanitizing)